-The National Civil Rights Museum in Memphis was the most overwhelming museum experience I’ve ever had.
-To be sure, this is not a “quirky attraction.”
+The National Civil Rights Museum in Memphis was one of the most overwhelming museum experiences I’ve ever had.
+To be sure, this is not a “quirky” attraction.
 It’s a serious, sobering examination of our history.

 It’s almost too much.
 It’s definitely informative, and anyone truly interested in American history or issues regarding race and civil rights should make a visit.